 Ms Gaffney joined the Festival in 1991 as a Publicity Assistant, and over the past 21 years has held a variety of positions, including Director of Marketing during the theatre’s years of peak attendance.
 She designed the Festival’s customer relationship marketing system, which remains in use today and has been emulated by arts organizations around the world.

 In addition to her marketing expertise, Ms Gaffney is highly regarded for her skills in government relations, finance, change management and strategic planning, honed during her years as the Festival’s Administrative Director.
-Her efforts to expand the reach of the Festival into the digital world include supporting the production of the films of Caesar and Cleopatra, The Tempest and Twelfth Night, overseeing the renewal of the Festival’s website, the launch of mobile applications and the expansion of the Festival’s overall digital presence.

 In 2014, she and Artistic Director Antoni Cimolino announced the ground-breaking Stratford Festival HD project.
 Over the next decade, the entire canon of Shakespeare’s plays will be filmed, creating a unique cinematic library of Festival productions that will be broadcast worldwide and will serve as an invaluable educational tool for generations to come.